 • Team Communication Tools

-Shared spaces to communicate, collaborate, and manage tasks are some of the top benefits to teams when these essential tools are used in collaboration with one another—and have become even more valuable in the age of remote work environments.
-Privacy, compliance and security teams, however, need more than optimized workflows and shared work spaces to efficiently and effectively respond to data breach incidents.
+Shared spaces to communicate, collaborate, and manage tasks are among the top benefits for teams when these essential tools are used together—and have become even more valuable in the age of remote work environments.
+Privacy, compliance, and security teams, however, need more than optimized workflows and shared workspaces to efficiently and effectively respond to data breach incidents.

 Challenges to Homegrown Incident Management Systems: